ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

 Additionally, Keystone functions must be performed using the new `python-openstackclient` CLI.
 This can be installed by running `sudo pip install python-openstackclient`.

 ###Using the Keystone v3 group function
-The version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of groups.
+The version 3 of the Keystone API with IBM Blue Box Cloud introduces the concept of **groups**.
 You can use groups to quickly and easily make multiple assignments simultaneously.

-For example, you might have a support team which needs access to every project in your environment.
-Instead of individually adding each member to every project, you can create a group called Support, give the group the \_member\_ role on all of your projects, and then add all of your support staff to the group.
+For example, you might have a support team that needs access to every project in your environment.
+Instead of individually adding each member to every project, you can create a group called **Support**, give the group the `\_member\_` role on all of your projects, and then add all of your support staff to the group.

-Another common use case would be to create a cloud_admin group that is given the cloud_admin role on every project on the environment.
-This allows the cloud_admin to easily elevate a user’s privileges by temporarily adding them to the cloud_admin group and could be used in situations like vacation coverage.
+Another common use case would be to create a `cloud_admin` group that is given the `cloud_admin` role on every project on the environment.
+This arrangement lets the `cloud_admin` elevate a user’s privileges easily, by temporarily adding them to the `cloud_admin` group.
+It could be used in situations like vacation coverage.

 You can see the difference in approach by these two illustrations.

 ![User Management With Roles](http://open.ibmcloud.com/documentation/_images/UserManagementWithRoles.gif)

-This figure shows an example of traditional role assignments as supported by Keystone v2 API.
-The cloud_admin User has the cloud_admin role for Project 1, Project 2, and Project 3.
-User 1 has the project_admin role for Project 2.
-User 2 and Support User 1 have the \_member\_ role for Project 2.
-Support User 1 also has the \_member\_ role for Project 3.
+This figure shows an example of traditional role assignments as supported by the Keystone v2 API.
+The `cloud_admin` user has the `cloud_admin` role for Project 1, Project 2, and Project 3.
+User 1 has the `project_admin` role for Project 2.
+User 2 and Support User 1 have the `\_member\_` role for Project 2.
+Support User 1 also has the `\_member\_` role for Project 3.

 ![User Management with Groups](http://open.ibmcloud.com/documentation/_images/UserManagementWithGroups.gif)

 ###Consequences of disabling projects
-Users with the cloud_admin role can enable and disable projects.
+Users with the `cloud_admin` role can enable and disable projects.
 When you disable a project, it has these consequences:

 - In the dashboard, users can no longer access the project from the CURRENT PROJECT list on the Project tab.
 - Users who are members of only the disabled project can no longer log in.
 - You cannot launch instances for a disabled project.
 Instances that are already running are not automatically terminated.
 You must stop them manually.
-- The data for a disabled project is maintained so that you can enable the project at any time.
+- The data for a disabled project is maintained so that you can re-enable the project at any time.

 ##Using the dashboard
 ###Adding a project